CHOOSE THE DATE OF JOURNEY AND BOOK YOUR TICKET

-Why book Moyobamba to Lima bus with redBus?
+Why book a Moyobamba to Lima bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Moyobamba to Lima.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Moyobamba to Lima.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 Moyobamba is the oldest city in the Peruvian Amazonia.
 According to Garcilaso de la Vega, Tupac Yupanqui conquered the province in the name of the inca.
 Its foundation is attributed to spanish captain Don Juan Pérez de Guevara the 25th of July 1540 with the name Santiago de los Ocho Valles.
 Its name comes from the quechua Muyupampa, which means "circular plain", having been considered during the conquest as a base of operations for incursions to other areas.

 Moyobamba is also known as the "City of Orchids", because it is possible to find over 3500 different species of Orchids in the outskirts of the city, and every year the ""Festival of Orchids"" is held at the end of October which is a celebration that gathers tourists from all over the world.